EscapeWork/LaravelBoilerplate/README.md

 * The default environment detection is mapped to `*.local`.
 You may want to change this in the `bootstrap/start.php` file.
 * This bootstrap uses [laravel-asset-versioning](https://github.com/EscapeWork/laravel-asset-versioning) version the assets in production.
 If you don't want to use this package, just remove in the `composer.json` file and the `app/config/app.php` providers array.

+### Font-face generation

+This repository has the grunt [fontgen](https://github.com/agentk/grunt-fontgen) package installed via npm.
+If you want to generate some font-faces with a easy way, please do the following:

+* Check if your system has the [package](https://github.com/agentk/grunt-fontgen) requeriments;
+* Put all your `.otf` and `.ttf` files in the `public/assets/stylesheets/css/fonts` directory;
+* Run `$ grunt generate-font-faces`;
+* All your font-faces files need to be in your `public/assets/stylesheets/css/fonts` (including CSS);

 ### Components

 * [Laravel 4](http://laravel.com/)